mrdrozdov-github/old-mrdrozdov.github.io/_posts/2014-11-10-how-to-email-with-your-own-domain-free.md

 ---
 layout: post
-title: "Email with Mailgun, Gmail, and Custom Domains"
+title: "How to email with your own domain -- free!"
 description: ""
 category: protip
 tags: [email, gmail, mailgun]